Prong4107/scalpel/docs/src/content/tute-aes.md

 -   We want to display the plain text, so we:

-    -   Get the secret and the encrypted content from the body
+    -   Get the secret and the encrypted content from the body.
-    -   Decrypt the content using the secret
+    -   Decrypt the content using the secret.
     -   Return the decrypted bytes.

     ```python